mucommander/mucommander/readme.txt

  - Added 'Bring all to front' item to 'Window' menu
  - Improved UI responsiveness on slow filesystems
  - Added language icons in preferences
+ - Delete dialog warns more explicitly about the consequences of deleting files permanently

 Localization:
  - Korean translation contributed by Jioh L. Jung